Eating and drinking

 The Star Inn at Wenhaston is a great traditional local pub with a great atmosphere, deservedly winner of Suffolk Camra's Rural Pub of the year 2015 and 2016 01502 478240

-The Ship at Dunwich is well worth a visit for the good locally sourced seasonal produce as well as the proper pub interior and good friendly service - there's a lovely open fire in winter and a big terraced garden in the summer.
+The Ship at Dunwich is well worth a visit for the good locally sourced seasonal produce as well as the proper pub interior and good friendly service - there's a lovely open fire in autumn and a big terraced garden in the summer.
 It gets busy though in the height of the season 01728 648219

-The Harbour Inn at Southwold down by the stuary is a lovely place to eat at any time of the year.
+The Harbour Inn at Southwold down by the estuary is a lovely place to eat at any time of the year.
 Great food with a range of different spaces to eat - large grassed area with picnic tables out at the back; a raised paved platform up top and lots of quirky rooms inside.
 It's very popular in the height of summer!
 01502 722381

 Valley Farm Vineyards in Wissett is an award-winning local vineyard offering self-guided tours as well as (pre-bookable) tastings.
 Under new ownership, the Vineyard is beginning to get quite a name for itself, the owners are very welcoming and it is a gentle bike ride away!
 The newly re-opened Plough at Wissett would make a good stop for lunch if you fancied making a day of it 01986 873047